DDHarry/OCaml_Quick_guide_and_Training/README.md

 - Followed by "How to make it functional"? > OO needless, right?

 ## R. Some references: books

+### R.1.
+Getting some help
+Of course, OCaml's website is the primary source of information.

+### R.2.
+Some books

 • Real Worrld OCaml